kazoomarc/sitolo-online/README.md

 ## Introduction

-SITOLO ONLINE is a react app built with tailwindcss that serves as an online sales of point terminal and inventory management system.
+SITOLO ONLINE is a react app built with tailwindcss that serves as an online point of sale terminal and inventory management system.

 ## Members